fusebit/everyauth-express/docs/reddit.md

 # Reddit

-EveryAuth is the easiest way to call Reddit APIs from your app without learning OAuth.
+EveryAuth is the easiest way for your app to access Reddit APIs.
 Make sure to follow the [EveryAuth setup instructions](../README.md) before adding Reddit support to your app.

 ## Authorize access to Reddit